-Last year I shared a very simple Santa Claus Mason Jar Christmas gift idea, today I’m going to share with you an Elf Mason Jar Craft… I was astonished how popular the Santa Mason Jar became, I posted it and next thing I knew it was all over Pinterest and stayed there all year long.
+Last year I shared a very simple Santa Claus Mason Jar Christmas gift idea, today I’m going to share with you an Elf Christmas Mason Jar Gift Idea and Craft… I was astonished how popular the Santa Mason Jars became, I posted it and next thing I knew it was all over Pinterest and stayed there all year long.
 It was funny to me becuse of all of the things I’ve made it wasn’t what I would have picked to go viral.
 Later in December last year I made it a “friend” this snowman mason jar, inspired in part by the Frozen phenomenon that was sweeping the nation.
 This post includes affiliate links

 This year I thought that the little mason jars needed one more friend, and since you all seemed to like the others so much, I decided to go ahead and add an Elf to the mix this year.